Thirteen UNESCO Heritage sites in Emilia Romagna

 With 54 places of art and culture, Italy is the Nation that currently holds the largest number of sites included in the list of UNESCO World Heritage.
-Four of these, together with seven cultural and natural spots, are located in Emilia Romagna and today they want to celebrate them all, explaining why these places are essential for the history of the world.
+Four of these, together with nine cultural and natural spots, are located in Emilia Romagna and today we want to celebrate them all, explaining why these places are essential for the history of the world.

 Let’s start from Ferrara, elected in 1995 as the “Renaissance City“.
 In the fifteenth and sixteenth century Ferrara was an important intellectual center, home to artists such as Piero della Francesca, Jacopo Bellini, and Andrea Mantegna.
 Here the ideal city was put into practice, thanks to the urban projects by architect Biagio Rossetti.
 His “Herculean Addition” was, by extension and organicity, the first project realized in Europe according to the new principles of perspective and marked the birth of modern urbanism.
 This architectural structure is still intact in Ferrara, whose canons had a deep influence on the development of urbanism in the following centuries.